 - Hiking Poles.
 These are of most help while hiking uphill.

 - Shoes with Excellent Traction.
-After rain, the steep, dirt path may be slippery.
+After the rain, the steep, dirt path may be slippery.
 Same goes to the massive rocks near the shore at the end of the Lake Haiyaha hike.
 So be sure to wear good hiking shoes with excellent traction.

 - Snowshoes.
 Bring these along if you hike to Lake Haiyaha in winter.